 Amazon, and every bookstore in the world, will only accept your book if it has the appropriate ISBN and Bookland/EAN bar code.
 It’s generally a good idea to include the cover price and its accompanying barcode, but it’s not always required.

 Design Tip # 8.
 Include Bookstore Shelving Category On Back Cover

 You put this on your back cover so that the bookstore clerks don’t put your book in the wrong section of the bookstore.
 It also helps the buyer quickly categorize your book in their own mind.

 Design Tip # 9.
 Put Information About The Author On Back Cover

 Include any relevant and impressive information about the author, and possibly a headshot.
 This is to help convince the buyer that the author is qualified to write this book.

 Book covers with white backgrounds will simply disappear on the internet, so you should generally avoid white.
 But at the very least, if you do use a white cover, make sure that you create an image of it with a black border to be used online.

-The book’s cover is your opportunity to make a great first impression, and get the attention of those that need and want your help.
+The book’s cover is your opportunity to make a great first impression and get the attention of those that need and want your help.
 And people really do judge a book by its cover.
-By utilizing these ten tips you will greatly increase your chances of making more sales, and helping more people.
+By utilizing these ten tips you’ll greatly increase your chances of making more sales, and helping more people.